Gustafranca/Python-MySQL/README.md

 Concepts included in this program is:
 - OOP
 - Functions
-- Connection DataBase whith Pyhton
+- Connection DataBase with Pyhton
 - MySQL
 - Front-end and Back-end Python
 - Tkinter